griffingilreath/rehoboam/README.md

 Secrets (Home Assistant and Pi-hole tokens) live only in `/etc/rehoboam/*.yaml`; never commit real config files.

+> `rehoboam-epaper.service` calls `python -m epaper.service.main ... --shutdown` in `ExecStop` so the IT8951 panel always receives a clean refresh + sleep before power loss.
+If you create custom units, keep that shutdown step or you risk permanent ghosting on the glass.

 ## Quick Start (Developer)

 ```bash